Packing List for South Africa

 The following list is only a general guideline of what to bring on Safari.
-There is a daily laundry service and very seldom will you be away from camp for longer than 2 days, so pack light, ensuring you have the basic comfortable clothing and keep in mind you'll always need luggage space for African souvenirs you'll buy along the way.
+There is a daily laundry service except for the days of arrival/departure and when camps are changed from south to north.
+Pack light ensuring you have the basic comfortable clothing/equipment and keep in mind you'll always need luggage space for African souvenirs you'll buy along the way.

 - 1 Pair of good walking boots (Always worn-in)

 - 4 Sets of underwear

 - 3 Pairs of long hunting pants (Dark Khaki or Olive Green)

 - 2 Pairs of short hunting pants (Early hunts –March – April, September - October)